 Finally, one of the things I find daunting is bleaching palm oil in my kitchen without setting off the smoke alarm.
 This article by Kitchen Butterfly shows how to do this easily

-Here’s what you need to make one pot Nigerian rice dish
+Here are the ingredients you need to make this one pot Nigerian rice dish.

 If you like this dish, then you must give these Nigerian rice dishes a try too!